dgaitsgo/ARTiMon-demo/README.md

 ![Image](https://i.imgur.com/7qg27fh.png)

 Monitoring the behavior in real-time of mission-critical systems is a complex task.
 It can often lead to code bases so dense, they become hard to test for dependable behavior.
-This is more often than not because languages are not designed to explicity express temporality despite being a fundemental way humans concieve rules and constraints.
+This is more often than not because languages are not designed to explicitly express temporality despite being a fundamental way humans conceive rules and constraints.
 ARTiMon shifts the field by offering a language where its primary operators are temporal.

 ## Our Mission
-Our mission was to communicate to decision makers and the public the major steps the CEA has taken in making the real-time monitoring of critical systems more ergonomic in an engaing demo.
+Our mission was to communicate to decision makers and the public the major steps the CEA has taken in making the real-time monitoring of critical systems more ergonomic in an engaging demo.

 ## Approach
 After the exploration of several prototypes, we decided that the most effective way to give a user who is not versed in a niche technical subject would be an interactive game where they play a soldier undress distress and must safely get to an extraction point while managing their vitals.
 Users are explained the rules they will have to follow and shown them expressed in ARTiMon to compare the similarity.
-The user has three points of interaction: a screen where a third-person character is in a dynamic environment, an arcade style joystick to control the character and toggle through menus, and a wearable technology that allows them to recieve alerts from ARTiMon.
+The user has three points of interaction: a screen where a third-person character is in a dynamic environment, an arcade style joystick to control the character and toggle through menus, and a wearable technology that allows them to receive alerts from ARTiMon.
 ## Stack

 **ARTiMon**

 ARTiMon is a new language with a set of unique symbols and operators to express temporal logic.
-Here is a simple example from the game of a variable that must be managed for succesful completion.
+Here is a simple example from the game of a variable that must be managed for successful completion.

 ```
 *